Feel Her Love: Conception and writing

 "Feel Her Love" was written by series co-creator Craig Mazin.

 "Feel Her Love" was written by The Last of Us series co-creator Craig Mazin and directed by Stephen Williams.
 The writers felt Elise's decision to sacrifice her son was the opposite of Joel's decision to save Ellie in the first season.
 Williams felt the scene's ambiguity reflected the disorientation of the audience and characters.
 Scenes of conflict between the Seraphites and WLF—such as the dead Seraphites against a wall—were partly inspired by scenes from the film Come and See (1985).

 Spores—through which the infection is spread in the games—were replaced by tendrils in the series but reintroduced in "Feel Her Love" as the writers wanted to recreate the moment in which Nora realizes Ellie is immune, unaffected by the spores.
 Neil Druckmann, the series's co-creator who co-wrote and co-directed the game, felt their reintroduction kept the threat dynamic and dramatic, as the world continues changing around the characters.
 The hospital basement scene was largely similar to the game, though some dialogue was changed due to the series's altered timeline.
-Mazin liked that the red lighting made Ellie's eyes black.
-He and editor Timothy A. Good referred to Ellie as "baby shark" in the scene because of the darkness and death in her eyes.

-Mazin considered several alternatives to Pearl Jam's "Future Days" but Druckmann felt a short section was more effective, and they appreciated the lyrics' deeper meaning.
+Mazin considered several alternatives to Pearl Jam's "Future Days" but Druckmann felt including a short section of the song was more effective, and they appreciated the lyrics' deeper meaning.
 Mazin wanted the scene to imply the reemergence of Ellie's dark side and need to punish.
-When watching the scene with Good, they heard a low rumble, which Mazin assumed was Good's addition; it was actually from a different room, where Emily Mendez was editing the episode "Convergence".
+When watching the scene with editor Timothy A. Good, they heard a low rumble, which Mazin assumed was Good's addition; it was actually from a neighboring room, where Emily Mendez was editing the episode "Convergence".
 They took the sound and added it to "Feel Her Love", which Mazin considered serendipitous.
 The credits feature Pearl Jam's "Present Tense (Redux)", a new version of its 1996 song; the band released an extended play featuring the song on May 12, 2025.

 In writing the Seraphites' scene in the forest, Mazin recalled the feeling of playing the game and hearing their whistles.
 The series's audio team met with Naughty Dog's audio department—who, in creating the game, had created a whistled language for the Seraphites—to learn the language and share assets, and the whistles were re-recorded for the episode.
 Some whistles were slightly adjusted to achieve deeper emotional impact rather than accuracy, but they were mostly similar to those in the game.
 The writers did not want to include violence—such as the Seraphites disemboweling the WLF soldier—simply to shock the audience but to impact them and the characters.
 The decision for Dina to get shot by an arrow was due to the series's more realistic focus, as Ellie being shot, like in the game, would have prevented her from continuing.